Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 These are the most critical components of men’s hair care:

-• A few simple habits can have a major positive impact on the strength, feel and appearance of your hair.
+• A few simple habits can have a big impact on the strength, feel, and appearance of your hair.

 • Hair loss treatments such as finasteride and minoxidil can protect your follicles against genetic hair loss and support regrowth.